Employed Social Work

 • They can propose and be approved to engage in duties outside of their regular employment position;

-• Internship hours can be paid or unpaid
+• Practicum hours can be paid or unpaid

-If an employer supports a student to use their current employed position as their educational internship, the student will be paid for their internship hours.
-When an employer supports the student to engage in a completely new role/program within the agency, we strongly encourage them to release the employee from some of their job responsibilities to complete their educational internship hours.
-Students who are approved for this type of an ESW may be paid by their employer for their internship hours (negotiated between student and employer).
+If an employer supports a student to use their current employed position as their educational practicum, the student will be paid for their hours.
+When an employer supports the student to engage in a completely new role/program within the agency, we strongly encourage them to release the employee from some of their job responsibilities to complete their educational practicum hours.
+Students who are approved for this type of an ESW may be paid by their employer for their practicum hours (negotiated between student and employer).

 In either case, all requirements set forth below must be met.